skaag/ssl-cert-check/README.md

+# This is a Fork from Matty9191's repository

+You can find it here: https://github.com/Matty9191

+I love this script by Matty9191 because it's simple and straightforward, and it does the job.
+The only reason I forked it is that I wanted the notifications to go to a Slack channel, and I noticed the script hasn't been updated for a couple of years.
+If you're Matty9191 and you want me to do a pull request, let me know, or you can just copy & paste the code over.

+# How to get Slack working

+Edit ssl-cert-check and find the variable SLACK_WEBHOOK_URL and make sure to replace "https://hooks.slack.com/services/your-webhook-url" with your actual Slack webhook URL.

 # SSL Certification Expiration Checker:

 ssl-cert-check is a Bourne shell script that can be used to report on expiring SSL certificates.
 The script was designed to be run from cron and can e-mail warnings or log alerts through nagios.